opendocsg/slw-judgments-backfill/2017_SGHCF_2/report.md

 **_The Wife’s increased spending habits_**

 41     Before considering the Husband’s contention on the Wife’s increased spending habits, I pause to comment that it is incorrect for the Husband to be seeking to draw an adverse inference on the basis of the Wife’s misconduct in dissipating the assets through her personal expenditures.
-Instead, the Husband ought to have sought a negative contribution against the Wife for the alleged misconduct (see the Court of Appeal’s approach in _AQS v AQR_ [2012] SGCA 3 cited with approval in _Chan Tin Sun v Fong Quay Sim_ [2015] SGCA 2 at [24]).
+Instead, the Husband ought to have sought a negative contribution against the Wife for the alleged misconduct (see the Court of Appeal’s approach in _AQS v AQR_ <span class="citation">[2012] SGCA 3</span> cited with approval in _Chan Tin Sun v Fong Quay Sim_ <span class="citation">[2015] SGCA 2</span> at [24]).
 Nevertheless, even considering the Husband’s case as a properly framed argument, I am of the view that the Husband’s allegations are not proved.

 42     The Husband’s position is that from August 2011 onwards, after legal proceedings commenced, the Wife began a spending spree which drew down significantly on her sole bank accounts that should have rightly been part of the pool of matrimonial assets.
 The Husband asserts that the Wife’s increased expenditure is linked to the Wife’s new romantic relationship and her loss of desire to preserve the matrimonial assets in the view of an impending divorce.
 In response, the Wife contends that the Husband failed to show that the increased expenses had been used for the Wife’s personal expenses and that her increases in expenses were due to legitimate reasons.